Introducing the Silo Ring

 Right away I decided to flip the silo dome upside down, with emphasis on the standing seams and shingle roof, bringing the, down along the shank.
 I saw a special stone, representing the cool blue, green, gold light play of the river as the centerpiece flanked by baguette diamonds representing the windows.

 As soon as I sketched the design, it was a done deal!

-Off I went to make it into a ring for my Exploration Series- Nostalgic Structures!
+Off I went to make it into a ring for my Exploration Series.

-After weeks searching for the perfect stone, I found an amazing sparkly green/blue with a slight hint of gold in the right light, hand cut 4.40 carat hexagonal Congalese Tourmaline, by the talented gem cutter, David Turpin.
+After weeks searching for the perfect stone, I found an amazing sparkly green/blue 4.40 carat hexagonal Congalese Tourmaline with a slight hint of gold in the right light, hand cut by the talented gem cutter, David Tyrpak.
 The Tourmaline represents the gorgeous colors of the Cowpasture River in the spring.
 It was perfect!
-The shape of the tourmaline then dictated the final shape of the top of the ring, taking it from ordinary to extraordinay.
+The six sided shape of the tourmaline then dictated the final shape of the top of the ring, taking it from ordinary to extraordinary.

 This entire original ring has the look of being clad in standing seam metal roofing and shingles, taking its cues from the Silo and is cast in 18K Palladium White Gold.
 It has a row of twelve 2.75X2.25mm; VS; GHI baguette Diamonds set within the seams representing the windows of the Silo, encircling the center Tourmaline.
 Two small light green/blue princess cut Sapphires finish out the ring, bringing a touch of color to it's neck, continuing the flow of the river through the ring.